 A mayor was battered and thrown to the ground and later on accused of violent behaviour

 The 66-year-old mayor of a small town, Callús (population 2.000) was assaulted by a Spanish Civil Guard policeman while he was talking to their commanding officer about the tense situation created by the Spanish police forces on the 1st of October Referendum.
 Later, he was summoned by the nearest court, on charges of having assaulted members of the law enforcement agencies.

-On 2 February 2018, the mayor appeared in Manresa Court No. 2 on a supposed disobedience offence to Civil Guard.
+On 2 February 2018, the mayor appeared in Manresa Court No. 2 on a supposed disobedience offence to Guardia Civil.
 About 200 people accompanied and supported him.

 Finally, the investigation was dismissed because the prosecuting authorities didn’t find evidences to accuse Joan Badia and they explained that the version of the events was confusing.

 As other mayors in small towns of Catalonia, Mr. Badia intended to take up a mediating role between the gatherings of citizens wanting to defend the polling stations during the 1st October 2017 Referendum and Spanish police agents.
 He was to encounter physical violence against him and later on a summons accusing him of disobedience, reminiscent of the similar treatment of two other mayors and a city hall councillor in his area.

 In this case, Manresa’s Court No. 2 has settled that there is no reason to prefer formal charges against the mayor.
-We will see if all the investigations opened against Catalan mayors for the facts that took place on 1 October have the same settlement.
-As we will also see the progress of the claim that Mr. Badia lodged against the Civil Guard for assault.
+Other similar cases related with the facts that took place the 1st of October remain to be settled, while the progress of the claim that Mr. Badia lodged against the Guardia Civil for assault is also uncertain.

-Spain has not launched any investigation for the facts that took place on 1 October so people are lodging claims on a personal basis against the Civil Guard and the National Police, for their assaults against municipal authorities, old people and the citizens that were sitting in front of the schools (polling stations) in order to defend their right to vote.
+Spain has not launched any investigation for the facts that took place on 1 October so people are lodging claims on a personal basis against the Guardia Civil and the National Police, for their assaults against municipal authorities, old people and the citizens that were sitting in front of the schools (polling stations) in order to defend their right to vote.
 Each one of these claims depends on the settlement adopted by the corresponding court.